malihanan/Book-Genre-Prediction/README.md

 # Book-Genre-Prediction
-A Natural Language Processing (NLP) Project for predicting genre of a book using its summary as a feature.
+A Natural Language Processing (NLP) Project for predicting genres of a book using its summary as a feature.

 ### Description of File Structure: